elastic/kibana/packages/kbn-openapi-bundler/README.md

 **Supported values**: `true`

-When bundlers encounters a node with `x-internal: true` it doesn't include this node into the target spec.
+When bundler encounters a node with `x-internal: true` it doesn't include this node into the target spec.
 It's useful when it's necessary to hide some chunk of OpenAPI spec because functionality supporting it is hidden under a feature flag or the chunk is just for internal use.

 #### Examples